GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Gradient Assisted Learning

 In the Prediction/Inference stage (given above in Algorithm~\ref{alg:gal}), other organizations send prediction results generated from their local models to Alice, who will calculate a prediction result $F^T(x)$ that is implicitly operated on $x$, where $T$ is the number of iteration steps.

-The idea of approximating functional derivatives with regularized functions was historically used to develop the seminal work of gradient boosting~\citep{mason1999boosting, friedman2001greedy}.
-When there is only one organization, the above method reduces to the standard gradient boosting algorithm.
+The idea of approximating functional derivatives with regularized functions was historically used to develop the seminal work of gradient boosting~\cite{mason1999boosting, friedman2001greedy}.
+The above method reduces to the standard gradient boosting algorithm when there is only one organization.

 Organizations in our learning framework form a shared community of interest.
 Each service-providing organization can provide end-to-end assistance for an organization without sharing anyone's proprietary data, models, and objective functions.
 In practice, the participating organizations may receive financial rewards from the one to assist.
 Moreover, every organization in this framework can provide its own task and seek help from others.
 As a result, all organizations become mutually beneficial to each other.
 We provide a realistic example in Figure~\ref{fig:gal} to demonstrate each step of Algorithm~\ref{alg:gal}.
 We elaborate on the learning and prediction procedures in the Appendix.